Skip to Content

 During your first 3 to 6 months after you commence these pills, spotting is not unusual.
 It’s normal that your body will adjust to these synthetic hormones, and in few months time, symptoms resolve.

 Nevertheless, long-term spotting or heavy vaginal bleeding means something is wrong.
-Talk to your doctor.
+Talk to your doctor or family planning clinic to review the method and rule out other causes.

 4. Ovulation spotting